Disposal and re-use guide

 Hazardous waste includes chemicals, cleaning solvents, paints, pesticides, gas cylinders, car batteries, asbestos, pool chemicals, fluorescent tubes, fire extinguishers and motor oil.

-The following organizations will pick up white goods, mattresses, wardrobes, books, toys, electrical, clothing and other furniture for FREE if they are in good and/or working condition.
+The following organisations may also pick up household items for free if they are in good and/or working condition.
 Make sure you phone and book first.

 If items cannot be reused, try the following for correct disposal: